Skip to navigation Skip to content

 • HW034 - Application to amend a Healthcare Provider Record

-If a field on the form has incomplete or insufficient information, or the information has been omitted, a Service Officer may be required to verify this information with the applicant.
+If a field on the form has incomplete or insufficient details, or the details have been omitted, a Service Officer may need to verify the details with the applicant.
 Information verified with the applicant must be notated on the HI Service file note in the workflow management database.

 Notations in the database become part of the source (supporting) documentation that is subject to quality checking.